 This may seem too obvious to be even worth mentioning but the truth is many people set up businesses with great ideas or good intentions based on what they think might be appropriate or good for people.

-The key here is thinking about what people ‘want’ rather than what they ‘need‘ as people will usually spend more on something they want.
+The key when you want to persuade someone is thinking about what they ‘want’ rather than what they ‘need‘ as people will usually spend more on something they want.

 This was perhaps best set out by advertising legend Rosser Reeves when he coined the term Unique Selling Proposition and set out the following criteria for a good USP in his book “Reality in Advertising” in 1961:

 - Each advertisement must make a proposition to the consumer.
 Not just words, not just product puffery, not just show-window advertising.
 Each advertisement must say to each reader: Buy this product and you will get this specific benefit.

 - The proposition must be one that the competition either cannot, or does not, offer.
 It must be unique – either a uniqueness of the brand or a claim not otherwise made in that particular field of advertising.

 - The proposition must be so strong that it can move the mass millions; i.e. pull over new customers to your product.
 (In other words, it should sell – because it is something your prospects really want.)

 When we want to persuade someone, let’s start by getting clear whether we have something that they want to buy.

 - What are the specific benefits your customer will get from buying your product or service?

 - How do know you they are willing to buy it?